Complex hypergeometric functions and integrable many-body problems: Introduction

 \section{Introduction}

 A classical integrable $N$-body system representing a relativistic generalization of the Calogero and Sutherland models has been suggested by Ruijsenaars and Schneider \cite{rel}.
 Its quantization associated with the finite-difference operators and a further extension to the elliptic interaction potential were considered by Ruijsenaars \cite{R87}.
-The top model of such type was constructed by van Diejen \cite{vD} whose complete integrability was established in \cite{KH}.
+The top model of such type was constructed by van Diejen \cite{vD}.
+The complete integrability of this model was established by Komori and Hikami \cite{KH}.
 The models of \cite{rel,R87} are associated with the root system $A_N$, whereas the Hamiltonian of \cite{vD} is invariant under the action of Weyl group for the root system $C_N$.

-Elliptic functions can be sequentially degenerated to the trigonometric or hyperbolic functions and further down to rational functions.
-This hierarchy is present in integrable models as well.
-From the special functions point of view solutions of differential and, more generally, finite-difference equations with the coefficients described by rational, trigonometric/hyperbolic or elliptic functions are related to the plain hypergeometric functions, like the Euler-Gauss $_2F_1$-function and its higher order and multivariable generalizations, the $q$-hypergeometric series and integrals together with their hyperbolic analogues, and, finally, the elliptic hypergeometric functions \cite{spi:thesis}, respectively.
-However, this is not a full picture.
-Already long ago it was recognized that there are complex extensions of the plain hypergeometric functions associated with the representation theory of $SL(2,\CC)$ group \cite{GGV,Naimark}.
-Such functions are defined either as (multiple) integrals over the complex plane or by infinite bilateral sums of the Mellin-Barnes type integrals.
-By now they have found various applications in different fields of theoretical and mathematical physics, see a list of relevant references in \cite{DM2019,MN,Sarkissian:2020ipg}.
-However, until recently the relation of complex hypergeometric functions to elliptic hypergeometric functions was not known and, moreover, they were not considered in the context of completely integrable quantum many-body systems, which is the main purpose of the present work.
+Elliptic functions can be sequentially degenerated to the trigonometric or hyperbolic functions and further down to the rational functions.
+This hierarchy is present in the integrable models as well.
+From the special functions point of view solutions of differential and, more generally, finite-difference equations with the coefficients described by rational, trigonometric/hyperbolic or elliptic functions are related to the plain hypergeometric functions---the Euler-Gauss $_2F_1$-function and its higher order and multivariable generalizations, the $q$-hypergeometric series and integrals together with their hyperbolic analogues, and, finally, the elliptic hypergeometric functions \cite{spi:thesis}, respectively.
+The most important application of the elliptic hypergeometric integrals has been found in the quantum field theory --- they describe superconformal indices of four-dimensional supersymmetric gauge field theories \cite{DO,SV}.
+Therefore any new result on these functions is important for the quantum field theory.